jeremy-rifkin/cpptrace/README.md

 #include <cpptrace/cpptrace.hpp>

 void trace() {
-    throw cpptrace::exception();
+    throw cpptrace::logic_error("This wasn't supposed to happen!");
 }

 /* other stuff */
-// terminate called after throwing an instance of 'cpptrace::exception'
+// terminate called after throwing an instance of 'cpptrace::logic_error'
-//   what():  cpptrace::exception:
+//   what():  This wasn't supposed to happen!:
 // Stack trace (most recent call first):
 // #0 0x00005641c715a1b6 in trace() at demo.cpp:9
 // #1 0x00005641c715a229 in foo(int) at demo.cpp:16
 // #2 0x00005641c715a2ba in main at demo.cpp:34
 ```

+Additional notable features:

+- Utilities for demangling
+- Utilities for catching `std::exception`s and wrapping them in traced exceptions
+- Signal-safe stack tracing

 ## CMake FetchContent Usage